MANAGEMENT AND ACCOUNTING WEB

 Controversial Issue

 Although many firms may still use planned capacity as the basis for overhead rates, a number of authors have advocated using full, or practical capacity as the denominator for overhead rates to provide more accurate product costs and to avoid a "death spiral" effect that may occur when planned capacity is used.
 For some early arguments for using full capacity to provide more accurate product costs, see the Gantt, Church, and Frank summaries.
 Advocates of activity-based costing recommend using full capacity to provide more accurate activity costs, as well as product costs.
-For some fairly recent arguments see the ABKY Chapter 4, Cooper & Kaplan 1992, McNair 1994, and Brausch & Taylor 1997 summaries.
+For some more recent arguments see the ABKY Chapter 4, Cooper & Kaplan 1992, McNair 1994, and Brausch & Taylor 1997 summaries.

 ______________________________________________